 All fees and fines must be paid at the information desk on the first floor.

-As of January 1, 2019, the Fitchburg Public Library will no longer charge any Overdue Fees.
+As of January 1, 2019, the Fitchburg Public Library no longer charges any Overdue Fees.

 For more information, please see our Fine Free FAQ and our Circulation Policy.